Effects of the environment and feedback physics on the initial mass function of stars in the STARFORGE simulations: Sensitivity to initial conditions and parameters

 The grey lines in Figure \ref{fig:unimportant_params_IMF} shows that the qualitative star formation history is similar between the runs, however the evolution of the cloud's virial state can show large variations between runs, as it is mainly set by the feedback of massive O stars, making the evolution of $\alpha$ highly sensitive to the formation times and masses of the most massive stars.
 We note that even though the runs had identical initial, global parameters, the final SFE values varied mildly between 6 and 8 \%.
 The cloud disruption time (i.e., time when it reaches $\alpha=10$) varies dramatically between runs, between 1.2 and 1.8 freefall times.

 Figure \ref{fig:unimportant_params_masses} shows that although stellar masses start out similar in the simulations, variations of up to a factor of 2 can develop in $\Mmedian$ at fixed time.
-Similarly there are small variations in the effective high mass slope.
+Similarly there are small variations in the effective high-mass slope.
 The variations in $\Mmax$ cause significant differences in cloud evolution (i.e., cloud disruption time), as cloud disruption is highly sensitive to the formation history of the most massive stars.

 Table \ref{tab:realizations_summary} shows the summary IMF statistics from \S\ref{sec:metrics} in the 3 simulations that have identical global parameters but different initial turbulent realizations.
 We compare these with the values we obtain by sampling the \citetalias{kroupa_imf} IMF fitting function between $\Mcompleteness$ and $150\,\solarmass$, while varying the IMF parameters within the uncertainties reported in \citetalias{kroupa_imf}.
 For all IMF statistics we find that the runs with our fiducial parameters fall within the 95\% confidence intervals we get from sampling \citetalias{kroupa_imf}.
-In other words, the IMF produced by runs with our fiducial parameters agree within observational uncertainties with the \citetalias{kroupa_imf} IMF.
+In other words, the IMF produced by runs with our fiducial parameters are within observational uncertainties with the \citetalias{kroupa_imf} IMF, although the resulting IMF slope is consistently shallower than the canonical value for all realizations.
+This means that the canonical -2.3 slope can not be reproduced just by varying the initial turbulent realization.